-One key, and often overlooked aspect, to being a successful investor is recognizing that knowing when to get out is just as important as knowing when to get in.
+One of the keys to making value investing work is to recognize that knowing when to get out is just as important as knowing when to get in.
 Prior to purchasing any security, FinArc assigns target prices at which we will buy and sell, and the range in which we will allow the price to fluctuate while holding it.
-Our analysts may adjust price targets to incorporate new information, but identifying target prices prior to owning the security helps us to invest with discipline.
+Our analysts may adjust price targets to incorporate new information, but identifying target prices prior to owning the security helps us invest with discipline.

 Our clients are attracted to value investing as a proven and intuitive approach.
-Some companies can be great operators, but if their stock price is too expensive it may not generate great returns.
-FinArc’s target prices are grounded in the fundamentals of a company, not the hope that someone will be willing to pay more for a stock tomorrow based on emotions or price trends.
+Some companies can be great operators, but if the stock price is too expensive it may not generate great returns.
+FinArc’s target prices are grounded in the fundamentals of a company, not just a hope that someone will be willing to pay more for a stock in the future.